by Deborah L. Jacobs

 “For the actual art, I again collect specific varieties of lotus, remove the flowers, and then use those stems as my paintbrush.
 After just a few impressions, I have to revert to a new cut,” says the artist.
 The emphasis is on the refinement of every stroke’s varying depths of tone.
 Each row complements the last, expressing simple beauty and elegance in the final compositions.
 “The resulting works evoke myriad Cambodian images – its waterways and deltas – the Kingdoms’ true lifeblood – Angkorian pillars, classical landscapes, misty mountains, and tumbling waters,” Polkinghorne says.

-He signs each work with its total number of dots or lotus impressions.
+Australian artist Morrison Polkinghorne has breathed new life into an old art He signs each work with its total number of dots or lotus impressions.
 For this exhibition, Polkinghorne used 132,383 impressions.“Most are framed in metal, as I commissioned blacksmith Sot Ratana to create frames that reflect the timelessness of the art juxtaposed with the industrial future of the Kingdom,” he says.
 The metal frames, designed by Polkinghorne, are mounted on grey acid-free boards, and he says: “These convey a juxtaposition of Cambodia’s timeless past with its 21st Century industrial future.”
 The Khmer Impressions/les Impressions Khmer exhibition is comprised of all brand new paintings.
 They range in size from 12cm sq to 5m canvasses, and he says some individual works take months to produce.
 It is also a lengthy process to distil the sacred lotus ink.

 “As a weaver, there is something both sacred and comforting to counting – from totalling shuttles going from side to side on a loom, to tallying warps and wefts.
 “So it’s natural and automatic to mentally count lotus points impressed onto these works as they are an artist’s impressions – both literally and figuratively – of Cambodia.”